MadsNeis/Spotify-Player-Project/README.md

 <h2>About This Project</h2>

-This project creates a Spotify music player that utilizes external API with a token, redis caching, and embeded players.
+This project creates a Spotify music player that utilizes external API with a token, redis caching, and embedded players.

 Returns album art, track name, and artist!